Community Outreach Specialist

 • Engage families or guardians to support youth success.

-• Education and Experience: Master's Degree preferred.
-BA degree or equivalent and/or three years of leadership and management experience in a youth services, family support or K-12 educational setting.
+• Education and Experience: BA degree or equivalent and/or three years of leadership and management experience in a youth services, family support or K-12 educational setting.

 • Experience in fostering a team approach to youth development and creating collaboration among partner organizations in youth development